 - swelling, rash, hives, or itching

-If you have symptoms of a post-injection reaction, do not give yourself more injections until a doctor tells you to.
+- If you have symptoms of an immediate post-injection reaction, do not give yourself more injections until a doctor tells you to.

 - Damage to your skin.
 Damage to the fatty tissue just under your skin’s surface (lipoatrophy) and, rarely, death of your skin tissue (necrosis) can happen when you use Glatopa.
 Damage to the fatty tissue under your skin can cause a “dent” at the injection site that may not go away.
 You can reduce your chance of developing these problems by: